Let’s face it; there are more articles about the advantages of marketing on the internet, then there are actual marketers in the industry.

 Craft your business model in a manner that enables you to clearly outline your expectations on returns.

 So good so far?
 Great!
 Let’s get on with the rest.

-Here are three key tenets which will slowly nudge you towards the perfect marketing model for your company.
+Here are three key tenets that will slowly nudge you towards the perfect marketing model for your company.
 They are: